 August 6, 2023

-Have you ever dreamed of transforming your living space with elegant, versatile, and functional interior…Read More
+Have you ever dreamed of transforming your living space with elegant, versatile, a…Read More

 Frequently Asked Questions

 No. Only when items are pressed right up against the glass, can you “see” them thru the obscure glass.
 Once a few inches away, the object becomes blurred and disappears.

 It depends on the type of frosted glass.
 Some types of frosted glass are more easily scratched than others, each having a different level of durability, cost and decorative options.
 Not all are created equal!
 Tempered, sandblast frosted glass is considered the most scratch resistant of all the various types of frosted glass.

 Which Frosted Glass Effect is the LEAST expensive?

 Which Frosted Glass Effect is the MOST expensive?